SleepPolar/SimpleConditionVerifier/README.md

 - The result is: false

 **Little explanation:**
-The parenthesis is of type “AND” and the first condition is a parenthesis of type “AND”, whose first condition is a parenthesis of type “OR”, the first condition of that parenthesis is true, since it is true it is not necessary to verify the next condition of that parenthesis since it is of type "OR", thus we end up with that parenthesis, the next condition is false, since it is false and it is a parenthesis of "AND", we no longer have to validate the last condition.
+The parenthesis is of type **`"AND"`** and the first condition is a parenthesis of type **`"AND"`**, whose first condition is a parenthesis of type **`"OR"`**, the first condition of that parenthesis is true, since it is true it is not necessary to verify the next condition of that parenthesis since it is of type **`"OR"`**, thus we end up with that parenthesis, the next condition is false, since it is false and it is a parenthesis of **`"AND"`**, we no longer have to validate the last condition.
 The result will be false

 ### Result
 - Conditions that exist: 11